philippabele/hexagonale-architecture/tutorial/lab2/Lab2.md

 In short, the goal of dependency injection is to reduce the coupling between a consumer and provider class by the externalization of object creation and management of the object's lifecycle.
 So consumers can only focus on the usage of this dependency.
 In combination with interfaces, the consumer will be decoupled from a provider-specific implementation.
-Both help to reduce coupling in the software architecture.
+Both things reduces the coupling between the involved classes.

 [Futher informations about dependency injection](https://martinfowler.com/articles/dipInTheWild.html)